including VAT and shipping

 Paper: 195 gr/m² primo satin gloss

 The map shows the North American West and all downhill ski resorts in Alaska, Alberta, Arizona, British Columbia, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming and the Yukon.
 We make use of the Lambert azimuthal equal-area map projection.
-The backbone of the map consists of contour lines for every 1,000 feet (ca. 300 m) of height, which makes each mountain range plastic and visible.
+The backbone of the map consists of contour lines for every 1,000 feet (ca. 300 meters) of height, which vividly illustrates the topography of each mountain range.
 Then we added roads and waters, cities and mountains, as well as regional and country borders.

 With the data provided by skiresort.info, we checked and marked all 246 ski resorts on the map.

 We distinguish between small ski resorts with a total combined slope length of less than 5 miles, medium resorts with a combined slope length of 5 to 50 miles, and large resorts with more than 50 miles of slope.